IuriiSorokin/performance/README.md

  * memory allocation
  * copying and re-arranging the data in the RAM

-Modern CPUs attempt to foresee what data is going to be accessed in the next instructions, and to pre-load it into the lower level cache or into the registers.
-Branches in various forms, such as `if` statements, virtual functions, function pointers, impede such possiblites.
+In multi-threaded, multi-process, and multi-component applications the performance can also be inhibited by interdependencies, and concurrency for a resource (again, usulally IO).

-The general recommendation is that if one wants to speed-up an application, one should profile and identify the bottlenecks first, and not try to optimize here and there.
-Too often, figuratively, 80% of time is spent in 20% of the code, and for the other 80% of the code the optimizations are the root of all evil.
+The general recommendation is that if one wants to speed-up an application, one should profile first, and not try to optimize here and there.
+Too often, figuratively, 80% of time is spent in 20% of the code (in fact the ratio can be much more drastic), and for the other 80% of the code the optimization is the root of all evil.

 To identify the bottlenecks one can employ various techniques:
-* use profilers, such as `callgrind`, `gprof`, or more advanced commertial products.
+* use profilers, such as `valgrind`, `gprof`, or more advanced commertial products.
 * randomly interrupt the execution (e.g. in `gdb`) and inspect the the stack.
 * embed the diagnostics into the application: dedicatedly measure the wall clock time spent in particular functions, or write the wall clock time and execution status into a log.
+* profile the resource utilization: CPU load, various IO including cache misses, memory allocation from the OS.

+Some basic considerations on how to avoid performance overhead:

+* Avoid data copying.
+* Use dynamic memory allocation only when appropriate, and only as much as necessary.
+Use `reserve` and similar functions.
+Consider re-using allocated memory (make local object a member).
+Consider using custom allocators.
+* Facilitate compiler optimiaztions: keep simple functions in headers, so they can be inlined; pass by value when appropriate (for RVO and copy ellision); don't abuse `const` (can prevent from moving);
+* Facilitate CPU caching: use small objects, consider alignment of the member variables, prefer lazy evaluation.
+* Avoid branches (`if` statements, virtual functions, function pointers).
+* Consdier using `float` instead of `double`.

 In general, this is a very broad topic, and it very much depends on the application.